jwhitham/spdif-bit-exactness-tools/README.md

 indicating whether your S/PDIF output is bit-exact and whether it is 16-bit or 24-bit.

-The [fpga](fpga) subdirectory contains an FPGA design for the Lattice iCE40HX8K FPGA which will decode S/PDIF data in real time and compare it to the expected test pattern.
-LEDs are used to report the result of the comparison, and indicate whether the S/PDIF output is bit-exact and whether it is 16-bit or 24-bit.
+The [fpga](fpga) subdirectory contains an FPGA design for the Lattice iCE40HX8K FPGA which will decode S/PDIF data in real time.
+One of the features of this design is a subsystem which compares input to the expected test pattern and displays the results on some LEDs, indicating whether it is bit-exact and whether it is 16-bit or 24-bit.

 Instructions